raulnid/floaty-ui/README.md

 - Smaller Zen Notifications
 - Works on all 3 layout, Single Toolbar, Multiple Toolbars, Collapsed Toolbar
 - Lots of settings to customize

+## `about:config`

+- Optional: Set `zen.theme.content-element-separation` to 0 to enhance the floating feel
+- Conflict: Background blur is not compatible with `browser.tabs.allow_transparent_browser`

 ## Settings